RubenG1019/Project2-Market-Data/README.md

 This service aims to provide every user with the information they need to make better financial choices when it comes to investing in the stock market and cryptocurrency.

-We will provide historical data, market trends, and possibly the charts themselves.
-We might also provide adjusted-for-inflation data and gdp estimates.
+We will provide historical data, portfolio recommendations, and easy-to-understand charts for each request.

 ## Use